After You Apply

 When will I find out my application status?

-- You will receive an email notification informing you of your child’s application status.
-Please be aware that all program-related emails are sent to the primary parent email address entered on the student’s program application, not the email address used to create the student account (if they are different).
+We will email you your admissions status within two weeks of receiving your completed application and all necessary documentation.
+Please note that all program-related emails are sent to the primary parent email address entered on the student’s program application, not the email address used to create the student account (if they are different).

-- If you do not receive an email, to the primary parent address listed on their application, please sign into student portal to see if they have been placed.
+If you have not received an email notification within two weeks of submitting your student’s application, please sign into the student portal to see if your student has been placed.

 If you’re placed